Her: “Honey, this guy at work is being a real pain-in-my-ass, would you kill him for me?”

 Him: “Sure thing, babe.”

-Not a normal conversation to have, I’m sure you’ll agree… however, there are those who are willing to go that extra mile for their loved ones.
+Not a normal conversation to have, I’m sure you’ll agree… however, there are those out there who are willing to go that extra mile for their other half.

 1. Paul Bernardo and Karla Homolka

 Paul Bernardo and Karla Homolka met in 1987 in Toronto, Canada.
 By 1991, the doe-eyed couple were married.
 Six months before their nuptials, Homolka wanted to give her soon-to-be husband a special wedding gift – her 15-year-old sister’s virginity…